apache/shardingsphere/docs/document/content/overview/introduction.en.md

 ### ShardingSphere-JDBC

 As the community's first product and the predecessor of Apache ShardingSphere, ShardingSphere-JDBC is a lightweight Java framework that provides additional services at Java's JDBC layer.
 With the client connecting directly to the database, it provides services in the form of jar and requires no extra deployment and dependence.
 It can be considered as an enhanced version of the JDBC driver, which is fully compatible with JDBC and all kinds of ORM frameworks.

-- Applicable in any ORM framework based on JDBC, such as JPA, Hibernate, Mybatis, Spring JDBC Template, or direct use of JDBC;
-- Support any third-party database connection pool, such as DBCP, C3P0, BoneCP, HikariCP;
-- Support any kind of JDBC standard database: MySQL, PostgreSQL, Oracle, SQLServer and any JDBC adapted databases.

 ShardingSphere-JDBC is suitable for java applications.